bloxstreet/support/staff-information/store-jobs.md

 Supervision is the process in which Board of Directors+ oversee the store to ensure all operations run smoothly.

 * Only **Board of Directors+** can supervise
-* Board of Directors, Executive Assistants, and Store Executives should be overseeing all store departments and answering any questions guests and staff members may have
+* Board of Directors, Executive Assistants, and Store Executives may oversee all store departments and answer any questions guests and staff members may have